logo

 I just shrugged and raised my hand with the gun.

-“What the fuck, dude?
+“What the fuck, man!
 Are you goddamn nuts?”
 The idiot immediately screamed in terror.
 “How could you expect me to know such stuff?!
 No one gives me a fucking account of how they run their business.
 I don’t even care how they do it as long as the dope keeps coming!”

 I slowly put down the weapon.
 I was bluffing, actually; I only wanted to give him a little push.